TrashMonks/Ereshkigal-Prime/README.markdown

 1. Clone this repository and set it as the working directory.
 (All commands are assumed to be run in the root of this repository.)
 2. Run `npm ci` to install dependencies. (*Do not* run `npm install`; this can fetch different versions of the dependencies than the ones that were developed against.)
 3. Run `node .`.
-Follow the directions in your new `config.toml` file as well as the ones printed to the terminal.
-    - Read the whole config file!
-You need to uncomment the commented out fields (indicated in the file) and add at least one role to give command permissions to.
+Follow the directions in your new `config.toml` file as well as the ones printed to the terminal. **Read the whole config file!** You need to uncomment the commented out fields (indicated in the file) and add at least one role to give command permissions to.
-    - If you would rather disable a plugin than follow its instructions, delete the file of the appropriate name from `plugins/` or else move it elsewhere.
-You can re-enable it later by recreating the file, e.g., with `git reset`.
 4. Run `node .` again.
 If `Done.` appears in the output, the bot has successfully booted and connected to Discord.

 Once the bot is running, it will give some useful information if you post `!help` where it can see it and reply. (`!` is the *default* command prefix; if you've changed it, put whatever you changed it to in front of `help` instead.)